paenis/notes/personal/rust/neomantis.md

 rewriting large parts of the current implementation is definitely possible once everyone is comfortable enough with rust

+most deployment is now handled through the `just` command runner! try to keep it updated

 random other ideas:
 - replace calls to `libc::mmap` etc. with [[memmap2]]?
 - need to add docs to as many things as possible